Molecular-Nanophotonics/TrackerLab/README.md

 return features, image
 ```
 The name of your function has to match the `tabName` in `TrackerLab.ui`.
 The required arguments of the function are the frame `i`, a 2D array `image` containing the image and two line plot items `lp1` and `lp2` for the overlay.
 The argument `args` contains the values of your input widgets that can be accessed by their `objectName`.
-The return value `features` has to be a pandas data frame with at least three columns `x`, `y`and `frame`.
-See the examples and comments in `Modules.py` for details. <br>
+The returned `features` has to be a data frame with at least three columns `x`, `y`and `frame`.

 That's all.

+See the examples in `Modules.py` for details.